heddxh/CS50X/week5/speller/hints.md

-## What to ADDInstea CHANGE
+## What to ADD Instead of CHANGE
 - dictionary.c
+- dictionary.h

+## Tips
+- case insensitive
-- dictionary.hv
+-